-It’s easy to see the ambient temperature on the Karu 16 as it has a built-in thermometer and displays the temperature clearly on the front, underneath the door.
+It’s easy to see the ambient temperature as it displays the oven temperature clearly on the front, underneath the door.

 I love this feature – and it means you don’t need a separate infra-red thermometer which is a way to check the temperature of the pizza stone itself.

 I’ve timed how long our Ooni takes to heat up, on a mild-weather day, using gas, and that’s around 10 minutes.